mindspore-lab/mindcv/docs/en/index.md

 ## How to Contribute

-We appreciate all kind of contributions including issues and PRs to make MindCV better.
+We appreciate all kinds of contributions including issues and PRs to make MindCV better.

 Please refer to [CONTRIBUTING](./notes/contributing.md) for the contributing guideline.
 Please follow the [Model Template and Guideline](./how_to_guides/write_a_new_model.md) for contributing a model that fits the overall interface :)